The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Metal detection as a pre-entry screening condition is in effect for all entry points.
 All fans and staff will be asked to remove large metal objects from their pockets, including cell phones, and walk through a metal detector.
 Security staff will provide assistance for the screening process if the need arises.
 All carry-in items will be inspected at all entry points and are subject to anytime while inside of GABP.
 Refusal to cooperate with an inspection request will result in the Guest and their carry-in item being refused entry or asked to leave the ballpark.
 Items left unattended anywhere on the property will be immediately inspected by security and subject to disposal.

-The JACK Casino Champions Boxes offer a unique hospitality option with seating divided into blocks of four, six and eight seats.
+The JACK Casino Club Boxes offer a unique hospitality option with seating divided into blocks of four, six and eight seats.
 This arrangement provides maximum flexibility to accommodate small and large groups.
 Reserve a small box of seats for you and a couple of friends or to bring a larger group of friends and family members together for a fun and affordable option.
 All Club Boxes are under cover and anchored by an outdoor bar at the back of sections 306 and 307.
-Your ticket includes direct access to the conveniently located, all-inclusive FOX Sports Ohio Champions Club.
+Your ticket includes direct access to the conveniently located, all-inclusive FOX Sports Club.
 This club includes buffets featuring everything from hot dogs and burgers to panini sandwiches, pizza, stir-fry and pasta, plus unlimited non-alcoholic beverages.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.

 Kroger Fan Zone

 Located on the Terrace Level along the west side of Great American Ball Park, the Kroger Fan Zone was built on the former site of Riverfront Stadium during the second and final phase of construction at Great American Ball Park.
-The Kroger Fan Zone features interactive games for kids including batting cages, a Wiffle® Ball Field, the Bob Evans Reds Heads Kids Clubhouse and a playset.
+The Kroger Fan Zone features interactive games for kids including batting cages, a Wiffle® Ball Field, the Reds Heads Kids Clubhouse and a playset.
 On select days, the Wiffle® Ball Field may only have Run the Bases opportunities.
-Step right up and join the fun by playing our Kroger Fan Zone Carnival games including Gapper's Hit the Mit, Mr. Red's Bottle Break Up, Rosie's Ring Toss, Mr. Redlegs's Strikezone or Great American Ball Park Free Throw Challenge!
+Step right up and join the fun by playing our Kroger Fan Zone carnival games including Gapper's Hit the Mit, Mr. Red's Bottle Break Up, Rosie's Ring Toss, Mr. Redlegs's Strikezone or Great American Ball Park Free Throw Challenge!
 Carnival game prices range from $2-$5 per game.
 In the event of rain, interactives may close for your safety and the safety of Reds Game Day Staff Members.
 All Fan Zone activities are open until the last out of the game.
-The Kroger Fan Zone also features many food and drink options including Bootlegger's Bar, the Mega Concession Stand and Mr. Red's Smokehouse.
+The Kroger Fan Zone also features many food and drink options including Bootlegger's Bar presented by Northside Distilling Co., the Mega Concession Stand and Mr. Red's Smokehouse presented by Montgomery Inn.

 Lost and Found